 Now that he’s growing bigger, we’re continuously learning more things with every travel.
-Here are a few more addition to my list above.
+Here is a few more addition to my list above.

 - Bring toys, books, or anything that will keep your baby from getting bored or throwing tantrums.

 - Never leave the house or your hotel without snacks and water for the baby.
 They tend to get easily thirsty and hungry.